• Skip to primary navigation

 4. Place the wire frame into the soil carefully, making sure to keep the vines in front of the wire.

-5. Gently separate the vines into two groups.
-One on the left and one on the right.
+5. Gently separate the vine stems into two groups.
+One is on the left, and one is on the right.

 Ruby cascade stems wound around a round wire frame with some on the table.

-6. Start on one side and gently separate one of the vines and wrap it along the wire, starting on the bottom until you run out of vine.
+6. Start on one side and gently take one of the vines and wrap it along the wire, starting on the bottom until you run out of vine.

-7. Continue with the rest of the vines in that group.
+7. Continue with the rest of the vine stems in that group.

 8. Repeat the same process on the other side.